CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ### <a name="geo-install"></a>Installing the Geo Database

-If you don’t have the **GeoLiteCity** database installed you will receive a notice message.
+If you don’t have the **GeoLite2 City** database installed you will receive a notice message.
 To take advantage of CoalaWeb Traffics inbuilt ability to tell you a visitors country and sometimes their city follow the steps below. *\[Figure-5a\]*.

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/traffic/cw-traffic-geo-2.png">![Figure5a](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/traffic/cw-traffic-geo-2.png "Figure-5a"){.uk-thumbnail .uk-thumbnail-mini}</a>